-The recipe comes from the 1739 Nouveau traité de la cuisine by Menon.
-The menus used in this book seem to have been the basis for those used at Lafayette's wedding.
+In March, there will be an episode featuring a recipe that comes from the 1739 Nouveau traité de la cuisine by Menon.
+The menus in this book seem to have been the basis for those used at Lafayette's wedding.
 One of the last courses included a dish called Canneton de Roüen à l'échalote.

+Translation:

-Translation: Rouen Duckling with Shallots: Take the whitest duckling you can find, cook it over a low fire wrapped in paper.
+Rouen Duckling with Shallots

+Take the whitest duckling you can find, cook it over a low fire wrapped in paper.
 Take finely chopped shallots, put them in a good essence, serve on the duckling with orange juice.